THEMATIC EDUCATION

 theme-directed and interest-led learning framework.

-This approach, highlighted nature as a living teacher, incorporated the mindfulness classroom program and aligned with the Australian Education Curriculum.
+This approach, highlighted nature as a living teacher, incorporated the mindfulness classroom program and aligned with

 The Thematic Education Homeschool Curriculum was designed & was structured around six key components: